 It has been several years, but recently I had business that required a flight from Tennessee to Philadelphia.
 I used to travel a good bit before I retired.
-It seemed I often sat beside a novice passenger—one who tensed every time there was a thump or bump or change in the aircraft’s attitude—descending or turning.
-If you have followd my postes, you will recall that I am an experienced pilot having flown military, commercial, and general aviation aircraft.
+It seemed I often sat beside a novice passenger—one who tensed every time there is a thump or bump or change in the aircraft’s attitude—descending or turning.
+If you have followed my posts, you will recall that I am an experienced pilot having flown military, commercial, and general aviation aircraft.

 There I was…

 When I fly, a try to get a window seat just aft of the wing.
 The landing gear and mechanical systems that drive the flaps are also located near the wings, so, as a pilot, from a window seat just aft of the wing, I and see, hear, and even feel what is going on.

 Most travelers, even seasoned passenger, have no idea what is going on—they get on the airplane at one place, and get off at the next, much like riding an elevator with seats.
 Just in case you are ever curious, this is a simple start-to-finish account of what happens—what the pilot is doing and what the aircraft is doing—and what passengers (may) hear, feel, and see on a typical airline flight.

 Part I – Going Up

 Pilot Activity: During boarding, the pilots are usually busy reviewing the route and the latest weather, entering route data in the navigation system, reviewing takeoff and departure routes, and performing a series of preflight checks to make sure the aircraft is configured for engine-start and taxi.
 This is usually a challenge-response procedure where on pilot calls out an action, and the pilot who completes the action and responds that the action has been completed.